crypto for all

 Getting informed Mining

-Cointribune spoke with the CEO of the Braiins pool, Jan Čapek, to shed light on the centralization risk that has resurfaced in recent months.
+Cointribune spoke with the co-founder of the Braiins pool, Jan Čapek, to shed light on the centralization risk that has resurfaced in recent months.

 Cointribune s'est entretenu avec le CEO de la pool Braiins Jan Čapek pour faire la lumière sur le risque de centralisation qui refait surface depuis quelques mois